FeatureBaseDB/featurebase-docs/docs/cloud/cloud-troubleshooting/issue-creating-database.md

 ## Issue - Your service has been stopped

-You will be unable to create new databases
+You will be unable to create new databases.

 ### Cause